 Many or most of you have used or heard of the “hopper-dropper rig”.
 That is attaching a bead head nymph to a hopper pattern and using the hopper as your strike indicator.
 It can be very effective at times.
-It works because you are presenting two different food sources at the same time.
+It works because you are presenting two different food sources in different water columns at the same time.

 Two Dry Flies